Destinations · Things to do

 To visit Glacier Bay National Park and Preserve is to witness a living laboratory, a richly diverse ecosystem that was blanketed beneath a single sheet of ice just a few hundred years ago.
 The Huna Tlingit call this area Sít’ Eeti Geiyi (“Bay in Place of the Glacier”) and their language includes names for each new cottonwood forest and strawberry patch exposed by the glacial retreat.

 The 3.3 million-acre park, located in Southeast Alaska, encompasses more than 1,000 glaciers, remnants of the Little Ice Age that began some 4,000 years ago.
 Most are located high in the mountains, but a handful—known as tidewater glaciers—extend all the way to the sea.
 Visitors cannot drive into the park from elsewhere in Alaska, so most gain access via a limited number of vessels allowed in each day during summer months.
-Seabourn Odyssey and other cruise ships generally spend a full day navigating Glacier Bay, with National Park Service Rangers on board to provide insights about and greater appreciation for its wonders.
+Seabourn and other cruise ships generally spend a full day navigating Glacier Bay, with National Park Service Rangers on board to provide insights about and greater appreciation for its wonders.

 Behold Its Biodiversity